aditya-malte/Simple-Cuda-Colab-Demo/README.md

 # Simple-Cuda-Colab-Demo
-Practice CUDA without any specialized hardware using Google Cola.
+Practice CUDA without any specialized hardware using Google Colab.